sldownard/HTBAMIT/en/people/conduct-a-performance-review.md

 who makes space for everyone to contribute in meetings, who knows people on all the other teams and can make connections to help unblock their colleagues, or who just makes things happen and keeps the team performing at a high level.
-This work is called glue work because it keeps things from falling apart.
+This work is called glue work because it keeps things from coming apart.
 Especially if your teams are cross-functional and this one engineer is the one who keeps tabs on everything, this work is valuable and you should recognize the value that they bring.
-You should also recognize that they are likely not doing it because they secretly want to be a TPM instead of a software developer, but because they saw a gap and knew someone had to keep things from falling apart, so they stepped up.
+You should also recognize that glue engineering is an anti-pattern.
+They are likely not doing it because they secretly want to be a TPM instead of a software developer, but because they saw a problem and knew someone had to keep things from falling apart, so they stepped up.
 That's leadership in action.
+Unfortunately, it often gets looked over and considered non-promotable work, so your valuable engineer who makes everyone else more effective winds up stuck, going nowhere, until they leave.
 Have a frank discussion with glue engineers about why they are doing things, and ask how you can help.
 And if they want to be doing engineering work but can't seem to get rid of the responsibilities they acquired by being glue, then you need to make it possible for them to do so, by picking up the glue roles they've been filling, or redirecting them away from tasks if necessary.
-But don't just let them be glue forever, stagnating their careers by performing fewer core responsibilities that are used to determine their raises and promotions, while you and your team benefits from their work.
+But don't just let them be glue forever, stagnating their careers by performing fewer core responsibilities so they get lower raises and fewer promotions, while you and your team benefit from their work.

 ## About conversations